 Anxiety towards the end of life: Information for patients and carers

-This information is sourced from Marie Curie, NICE and Dr Heather Wells, Clinical Psychologist
+This information is sourced from Dr Heather Wells, Clinical Psychologist

 Anxiety is a natural response to stresses in our lives and is common in people living with a Palliative diagnosis.